WatchTree-19/About-me/README.md

-Mostly interested in optimizations and web3.
+Mostly interested in optimization and web3.